Grant client-based login permission (also called the AgentAuth permission) to the desired user accounts or roles.

 Removing the Windows local account

-You can choose to remove this local Windows user account when the session terminates; the setting is Remove local accounts upon session termination - Windows only.
+You can choose to remove this local Windows user account when the session terminates; the setting is Removing local accounts upon session termination - Windows only.
 Removing the local account helps fulfill compliance requirements and also helps facilitate just-in-time (JIT) privilege elevation with ephemeral account provisioning, in conjunction with local group mapping and the client-based login (Agent Auth) workflow.

 In general, administrators configure client-based login with local group mapping as follows: